Flushed (game show)

-Flushed is an Australian children's game show, that is produced in Australia by SLR Productions and aired for two seasons from 16 March 2015 to 5 August 2016 on 7two.
+Flushed is an Australian children's game show by SLR Productions.
+It aired for two seasons from 16 March 2015 to 5 August 2016 on 7two.
 The show moved to Seven Network for the third and final season on 3 July 2017.
 The host for the first season was Shae Brewster; she was replaced by Candice Dixon for the final two seasons.